 HARN treats all business competitors equally under laws concerning trade competition and within the extent of liberalized international competition.
 HARN adheres to fair competition and does not commit the following practices: seeking competitors' confidential information, defaming competitors using slander, entering into any agreement with competitors or any party that may lead to reduction or limitation of competition.
-In 2024, HARN not any advantage by seeking competitors' confidential To encourage trade partners and/or creditors conduct guidelines may be more in line with the sustainable business covering environmental issues, HARN has reviewed its policies and guidelines on promoting enhance the potential of partners and/or creditors subject to risk management processes and requirements according compliance its anti-corruption measures handbook.
+In 2024, HARN not any advantage by seeking competitors' confidential information through dishonest or improper means, and do not defaming competitors using slander that led to reduction or limitation of trade competition.
+Resulting in No legal case between competitors.
+Detail in section 1, topic: driving business for sustainability, "Item 2.2 Stakeholder Analysis from the Business Value Chain", page 55 and "Item 3.2.2 Promote fair competition", page 63